2027 Boston Marathon Cutoff Time Tracker and Prediction

 The biggest variable is the total number of qualified applicants.
 There are a lot of factors that go into this, and it’s impossible to fully account for all of them.
 But the core assumption that I’m starting from is that the number of applicants is directly related to the number of runners who meet their qualifying times.

 The next variable is the number of accepted applicants.
 We can’t know exactly how many runners the Boston Athletic Association will accept.
 However, this has been between 22,000 and 24,000 in recent years.
-There is no indication the field size will increase significantly, and therefore it’s unlikely the number of accepted applicants will grow beyond 24,000.
+The last two years, it has been slightly over 24,000.
+There is no indication the field size will increase significantly, and therefore it’s unlikely the number of accepted applicants will grow beyond last year’s levels (24,362).

 Therefore, I’m using that as the second assumption.

 The third variable is the distribution of the actual qualifying times, which determines how many applicants need to be rejected to balance the field.
-Based on the data released by the BAA when it announced the 2025 qualifying field, I’m assuming this to be approximately 1,800 runners per minute.
+Based on the data released by BAA when it announced previous cutoff times, I’m assuming this to be between 1,800 and 2,000 runners per minute.

 With these assumptions – and the underlying data of results – it’s possible to make a simple prediction of what the likely cutoff time will be.